-CONFIGURATION ELEMENT DESCRIPTION Code VSC05 Name Restrict network access to vCenter Server system.
-Description Restrict access to only those essential components required to communicate with vCenter.
+CONFIGURATION ELEMENT DESCRIPTION Code VSC05 Name Restrict network access to VMware vCenter Server system.
+Description Restrict access to only those essential components required to communicate with VMware vCenter.
 Risk or Control Blocking access by unnecessary systems mitigates general attacks on the Windows system.
-Recommendation Level DMZ Parameters or Objects Configuration You should protect the vCenter Server by using a local firewall on the Windows system of vCenter, or by using a network firewall.
-This protection should include IP-based access restrictions, so that only necessary components can communicate with the vCenter Server system.
+Recommendation Level DMZ.
+Parameters or Objects Configuration You should protect the VMware vCenter Server by using a local firewall on the Windows system of VMware vCenter or a network firewall.
+This protection should include IP-based access restrictions, so that only necessary components can communicate with the VMware vCenter Server system.
 Test

-CONFIGURATION ELEMENT DESCRIPTION Code VSC06 Name Block access to ports not being used by vCenter.
-Description A local firewall on the Windows system of vCenter, or a network firewall, can be used to block access to ports not specifically being used by vCenter.
+CONFIGURATION ELEMENT DESCRIPTION Code VSC06 Name Block access to ports not being used by VMware vCenter.
+Description A local firewall on the Windows system of VMware vCenter, or a network firewall, can be used to block access to ports not specifically being used by VMware vCenter.
 Risk or Control Blocking unneeded ports can mitigate general attacks on the Windows system.
+Recommendation Level DMZ.

+CONFIGURATION ELEMENT DESCRIPTION

-Recommendation Level DMZ Parameters or Objects Configuration A list of ports used by vCenter can be found in this VMware Knowledge Base article: http:// kb.vmware.com/kb/1012382 Here is a partial list of examples of where ports might be blocked: 636/TCP: If the vCenter will not be part of a linked-mode vCenter group • 1521/TCP: If the VCDB is not Oracle Make sure not to block any ports for functionality that are actually in use in your environment.
+Parameters or Objects Configuration A list of ports used by VMware vCenter can be found in this VMware knowledge base article: http://kb.vmware.com/kb/1012382.
+Here is a partial list of examples of where ports might be blocked: • 636/TCP: If the VMware vCenter will not be part of a linked-mode VMware vCenter group • 1521/TCP: If the VCDB is not Oracle Make sure not to block any ports for functionality that is actually in use in your environment.

 Test

-PARAMETER ELEMENT DESCRIPTION

-Code VSC07

-Name Disable managed object browser.

-Description The managed object browser provides a way to explore the object model used by the vCenter to manage the vSphere environment; it enables configurations to be changed as well.
-This interface is used primarily for debugging the vSphere SDK.
+PARAMETER ELEMENT DESCRIPTION Code VSC07 Name Disable managed object browser.
+Description The managed object browser provides a way to explore the object model used by the VMware vCenter to manage the vSphere environment.
+It enables configurations to be changed as well.
+This interface is used primarily for debugging the vSphere Web Services SDK.
 Threat This interface might potentially be used to perform malicious configuration changes or actions.

-Recommendation Level DMZ Parameter Setting To disable the managed object browser, edit the vpxd.cfg file and ensure that the following element is set: <enabledebugbrowse>false<enabledebugbrowse></enabledebugbrowse></enabledebugbrowse> This should be the only occurrence of this element, and it should be within the <vpxd></vpxd> element in vpxd.cfg Effect on Functionality The managed object browser will no longer be available for diagnostics.
+Recommendation Level DMZ.
+Parameter Setting To disable the managed object browser, edit the vpxd.cfg file and ensure that the following element is set: <enabledebugbrowse>false<enabledebugbrowse></enabledebugbrowse> This should be the only occurrence of this element, and it should be within the <vpxd> </vpxd> element in vpxd.cfg</enabledebugbrowse> Effect on Functionality The managed object browser will no longer be available for diagnostics.